scypher6/muvue_backend/README.md

 Muvue is an app that uses YouTube API to allow you to stream free full-length movies online, directly from your browser.

+### Features
+The backend is running a rails server that saves the YouTube API data to a PostgreSQL database.

 ### Getting Started
 - Git clone the repository
 - Install Homebrew package manager: